-The KIETS Climate Leader Program will focus on solutions to mitigating or reversing negative effects of climate change via technical, managerial, political or economic approaches that, if adopted, offer a promise of impactful developments that will help humanity deal with this existential threat.
-The next generation will experience the most direct effects of climate change in their lifetimes, and therefore it is critical to support emerging leaders to take action.
-The opportunities provided by this program will help empower, educate and inspire young people to embark on careers and become innovative leaders in mitigating climate change, which affects almost all aspects of people’s lives.
+The KIETS Climate Leaders Program focuses on solutions to mitigating or reversing negative effects of climate change via technical, managerial, political or economic approaches that, if adopted, offer a promise of impactful developments that will help humanity deal with this existential threat.
+The next generation will experience the most direct effects of climate change in their lifetimes; therefore, it is critical to support emerging leaders to take action.
+The opportunities provided by this program help empower, educate and inspire young people to embark on careers and become innovative leaders in mitigating climate change, which affects almost all aspects of people’s lives.
 It is expected that the Scholars will create a network among themselves of committed emerging leaders in the area of climate change solutions.

-KIETS will select NC State undergraduate or graduate students for the KIETS Climate Leadership Scholars program annually.
-These Scholars will be supported to engage with our world’s best leaders and organizations working on climate change solutions.
-The Scholars will be paired with faculty mentors that will help guide their progress in the program.
-KIETS will provide support for one Senior Faculty Fellow for a one-year appointment, potentially renewable to two years based on progress and availability of funding.
-The Senior Faculty Fellow will serve as a mentor and role model to the Scholars and work with them and the Faculty Mentors to develop effective dissemination programs to highlight their activities.
-The Senior Faculty Fellow, in collaboration with the Faculty Mentors, will help plan workshops and symposia and other means of bringing attention to solutions to problems generated by climate change.
+KIETS selects up to ten NC State undergraduate and/or graduate students for the KIETS Climate Leaders Program annually and supports the Scholars’ engagement with our world’s best leaders and organizations working on climate change solutions.
+The Scholars are paired with faculty mentors that help guide their progress in the program.
+KIETS appoints one Senior Faculty Fellow for one-year, potentially renewable for a second year based on progress and funding availability.
+The Senior Faculty Fellow serves as a mentor and role model to the Scholars and works with the Scholars and Faculty Mentors to develop effective programs to highlight and disseminate the Scholars’ activities.
+The Senior Faculty Fellow, in collaboration with the Faculty Mentors, plans events to address solutions to problems generated by climate change.